jianbriggs/DukesMart/README.md

 **DukesMart** is made with players of all ages in mind.
 As such, it is straight-forward compared to other chest shop plugins.

 ### Your ledger
 Every player will be given a **ledger**.
 The ledger stores income from all shops you own.
 Your ledger is safe from theft, but it is not your personal bank.
-You can only withdraw from it.
+Any income in your ledger will expire if left unattended for **forty-five days**.
+Make sure you withdraw *all* of your ledger income before then!

 ### Creating a shop
 You will need the following items: **chest**, **sign**, and of course an **item** to sell.

 1. Place a chest on the ground.
 Double chests work as well.
-2. Place the sign above the chest.
+2. Place the sign either on or above the chest.
 3. On the **first** line of the sign, type in "[buy]" (case-insensitive).
-4. On the **third** line of the sign, type in the format "_x_ for $_y_", where _x_ is the quantity and _y_ is the price.
+4. On the **third** line of the sign, type in the format "*x* for $*y*", where *x* is the quantity and *y* is the price.
     1. For example, "5 for $8" means five of the item for $8
 5. If the sign is formatted correctly, the first line will turn purple, a white **?** appears on the second line, and your username will appear on the fourth line in dark blue
 6. Next, place the item you want to sell in your hand.
-7. Right-click on the shop sign.
+7. With item in hand, right-click on your newly created sign.
 8. The white **?** on the second line will now read the name of your item.
+If your item has a custom name, such as a written book, it will display that instead.
 9. Place all items to sell in the chest below.
 10. Done!